-For this pilot year we are working with four city centre schools whose Year 5 pupils (age 9 or 10) had previously experienced some whole-class music teaching.
+For the pilot year we worked with four city centre schools whose Year 5 pupils (age 9 or 10) had previously experienced some whole-class music teaching.
 The project leader, Julie Evans, worked closely with their music coordinators and class teachers to invite children who might not otherwise have had access to musical tuition.
 Teachers were appointed to teach the trumpet and violin and lead our general musicianship hour “Saturday Jam”.
-Each beginner has been given their own instrument to take home and practise on, as well as a music case and tutorial books.
+Each beginner was given their own instrument to take home and practise on, as well as a music case and tutorial books.
 The King’s School funds Sounding Out, with assistance from generous donors, and families are asked to contribute just £2 per week.

 We know that learning a musical instrument brings benefits for both mental health and brain development, improving motor skills, memory and even mathematical ability.
 The new Ofsted framework encourages “learners to develop and discover their interests and talents, developing their resilience, confidence and independence“– what better way to achieve this than through music.
 It’s a small step, but we hope to do our bit to reverse the widening gap between those who have access to learning a musical instrument and those who do not.
 As Sounding Out expands in numbers, instruments and reach in years to come, we aim make a difference to a generation of young people growing up – encouraging them to be creators as well as consumers.